Email Marketing A/B Testing Guide for 2026

 Version B wins with a 34% higher open rate.
 No redesign needed.
 No new offer.
 Just better words.

 Example 2: Send Time Test An e-commerce brand finds their Tuesday 10am emails consistently underperform.
 They test Thursday 7pm.
 Open rates jump 18%.
-That’s a no-brainer switch.
+That becomes the obvious default going forward.

 Example 3: CTA Button Text Changing “Learn More” to “See How It Works” on a SaaS onboarding email increased clicks by 22% in one reported test.
 Small tweak.
 Real impact.